-• Sluiceway Low-Level Outlet (Photographs 3, 9-11, 16)
+• Sluiceway Low-Level Outlet (Photographs 3, 10, 12, 13)

 The sluiceway is in good condition.
-An 8- inch cast-iron pipe, described as being installed through the sluiceway and serving as the low--level outlet, has reportedly been corroded and abandoned.
+An 8-inch cast-iron pipe, described as being installed through the sluiceway and serving as the low-level outlet, has reportedly corroded and been abandoned.
 The pipe was reportedly filled and covered with concrete when the sluiceway was restored in 2005.
-Flows through the sluiceway are directed in the same plunge pool as flows from the main spillway.
+Flows through the sluiceway are directed into the same plunge pool as flows from the main spillway.
+New stainless steel brackets / slots provide a secure means of securing the stoplogs.

-• Auxiliary/Emergency Spillway (Photographs 1, 2, 6, 14)
+• Auxiliary/Emergency Spillway (Photographs 1, 2, 4, 6, 7, 9)

 The swale along the right abutment of the dam serves as an emergency spillway and is in good condition.
-The emergency spillway channel is lined with a geotextile which is covered with cobbles upstream, grass cover across the spillway crest, and mulch cover downstream of the spillway.
+The emergency spillway channel is lined with a geotextile, which is covered with cobbles upstream, grass cover across the spillway crest, and mulch cover downstream of the spillway.

-2.1.4 Downstream Area (Photographs 1, 3, 5, 10, 12)
+2.1.4 Downstream Area (Photographs 1-12)

 Rattlesnake Hill Road is located approximately 20 feet downstream of the dam.
-Flow from the primary spillway and the sluiceway passes under Rattlesnake Hill Road through two 42-inch diameter concrete pipe culverts.
+Flow from the primary spillway and the sluiceway passes under Rattlesnake Hill Road through two 42-inch-diameter concrete pipe culverts.
 Downstream of Rattlesnake Hill Road, water flows through wooded wetlands towards Woburn Street and eventually flows into the Shawsheen River upstream of the Ballardvale Dam.